Writing great content is often not enough.

 Even though 50% of content only gets 8 shares or less, you can still generate results even if you only have a small following.

-Those only earning ‘8 shares or less,’ probably don’t have a plan in place when it comes to sharing their content.
+Those only earning ‘8 shares or less,’ probably don’t have a plan in place when it comes to content promotion.

 And even if they do, they might be using strategies that aren’t actually that effective.